dadi/cdn/docs/configuration.md

 ### Overview

-DADI CDN's settings are defined in a configuration files mapped to environment variables.
+DADI CDN's settings are defined in configuration files mapped to environment variables.
 These are contained wihtin `/config`.
 An example file, containing all of the available configuration options can be found in `/config/config.development.json.sample`.

 ### Config options